Okay, What’s Happening With Olaplex?

 What does this mean for the hair loss sufferers suing Olaplex?

 For anyone else using Olaplex, if you’re happy with your hair and scalp, keep using that No.3.
 But if Olaplex isn’t working for your hair for whatever reason, switch to something else.
 One former Olaplex user claimed in a recent TikTok that switching to Kerastase improved their hair.
-Julie Fortiz, a colorist at Jenna Perry Salon in NYC, says she much prefers Epres, the new bond-repair brand made by the very same chemist who invented Olaplex, Eric Pressly.
+Julie Fortiz, a colourist at Jenna Perry Salon, says she much prefers Epres, the new bond-repair brand made by the very same chemist who invented Olaplex, Eric Pressly.